WPManageNinja/wpsocialninja-docs/guide/social-chat/settings-social-chat-wp-social-ninja.md

 ---
-title: "How to change Settings of Social Chat | WP Social Ninja"
+title: "How to change Settings of Social Chat"
 description: ""
 ---

-# How to change Settings of Social Chat | WP Social Ninja
+# How to change Settings of Social Chat

 ## **Settings&nbsp;**